TillMeineke/ML_Zoomcamp2024_hw/fungiIncognita/README.md

 ### Documentation of the data generation process

-In the [repository](https://github.com/ghattab/secondarydata) I found several scripts belonging to the paper "Mushroom data creation" by Ghattas et al. (2020).
+In the [repository](https://github.com/ghattab/secondarydata) I found several scripts belonging to the paper "Mushroom data creation" by D. Wagner et al. (2020).
 The scripts are written in Python and are used to generate the secondary data.
 I had to modify the scripts to generate the data with species names.

 ```python
 def write_to_csv(file_name, funghi_entry_list, use_intervals):